heyjoeway/heyjoeway.github.io/src/feeds/main/022225_0448PM/post.md

 *tl;dr: I needed to lock the fuck in.*

-Grad school was wrapping up (not the cleanest exit to say the least) and I had some VERY important decisions to make.
+Grad school was wrapping up and I had some VERY important decisions to make.
 Like for example, where my wife and I were gonna live!
 Permanently!
 We got an EXTREMELY good offer on a small house with a small catch.
 Just an, uh, teeny tiny itty bitty little thing.
 It wasn't finished.
 Not in the "needs renovation" sense, no, I mean the house got halfway through construction before some... circumstances... left it unfinished.

 So I graduate and we're lucky enough that we're able to take a loan out to purchase the house and property on my parents' credit (since it's a construction loan and certain stipulations come with that and blah blah blblblbla), although we handle all expenses.
 And now I'm out of grad school and into NEET territory while I look for a job.